wp-plugins/copyright-licensing-tools/readme.txt

 Please visit http://info.icopyright.com/faqs for an up-to-date list of FAQs.

 == Changelog ==

+= 1.5.2 =
+1. Fix bug in application of tools by category
+2. Rework administrative pages for consistent look and feel
+3. General code cleanup

 = 1.5.1 =
 1. Fix bug in admin page where there's no publication ID